-The Internship Program at Bristol Community College is an academic program, which connects students to employers in a semester-long supervised work experience related to the students’ major or field of interest.
+The Internship Program at Bristol Community College is an academic program, which connects students to organizations in a semester-long supervised work experience related to the students’ major or field of interest.

 When it comes to starting a career, experience matters.
 Benefits of participating in an internship include: